tonyyzhu/OrinProjectStudyGroup/Wk1/StudyNotes/JavaScript_Essential_Training.md

 // HTML5: Local Storage and Offline Applications in Depth; from Lynda.com

-/*           Web Worker example, that makes Javascript function works in the background: like multi-threading in other languages: var worker = new Worker("anotherjavascriptfile.js");
+/*  Web Worker example, that makes Javascript function works in the background: like multi-threading in other languages;
+// This is a new feature addition to JS, that it wasn't able to do before (Only single thread before?);
+var worker = new Worker("anotherjavascriptfile.js");

 // get ready to receive messages from the worker;